mei-friend/mei-friend.github.io/_docs/basic.md

 A very important and central feature of the mei-friend is the already briefly mentioned link between the notation and the editor panel.
 To establish this link it is necessary that every element in the editor panel has the attribute `<xml:id>` with some string of characters following.
 With this ID mei-friend is able to connect any changes made between the two panels.
 Important for synchronized updates is also the blue "Updates" checkmark in the notation menu bar.
 Otherwise changes have to be updated manually.

-{% include alert.html type="info" title="" Even without ID's changes in the editor panel will be visible in the notation panel but not vice versa. %}
+{% include alert.html type="info" title="No ID's" %} Even without ID's changes in the editor panel will be visible in the notation panel but not vice versa.

 If your MEI-file is missing ID's or might be using the same ID twice (i.e. due to copying an element) you can rerender the file with `Manipulate -> Re-render MEI (with ID's)` which will generate any missing ID's for your elements while also reformating identations, spaces and similar things. `Manipulate -> Re-render MEI (remove ID's)` will remove any ID that is not referenced somewhere else while reformating.